 Although there is technically no “guideline” for spousal support as there is for child support, often while the divorce is pending, the court will calculate spousal support using the computer-based formula.
 The length of spousal support may differ depending on whether the marriage is a long-term or short-term marriage.

 Since this process deals with people and not just calculations and algorithms, strong legal representation is key.
 Your attorney from the Law Offices of Lisa R. McCall will make sure you are well-represented in court and articulate your needs to achieve the most favorable result.
 We will not only explain the complex legal processes but will also put a human face on your case, so you and your interests are heard clearly in court.
 You are apprised of every update in your case, so you and your attorney are always on the same page.

 The state of California allows both child support and spousal support to be included in one payment known as family support, which is less common but still an available option.
 Under a family support order, the child and spousal support are combined as one payment and there is no distinction made regarding how much of the money should be used for children, versus how much is directly for spousal support.

-Learn How an Experienced Support Attorney Can Help
+Learn How an Experienced Orange County Child Support Lawyer Can Help

 The issue of child support and spousal support will impact both spouses for years, or even decades.
 For that reason, a divorce attorney with expertise in child/spouse/family support law is vital.
 While many people are tempted to take a do it yourself approach to divorce and child support, they often fail to recognize that the process requires a great deal of time, effort, and still costs money in court fees.
 With children in the mix, you have enough on your plate without navigating a complex divorce, child and family support case.
 You will benefit from legal counsel to guide you through the process for Orange County and achieve the best possible result.